HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 to OCJP, the applicant certifies that the agency has an EEOP on file or will.

-formulate, implement, and maintain an EEOP within 60 calendar days of the date
+formulate, implement, and maintain an ESOP within 60 calendar days of the date

-the Grant Award Face Sheet (OCJP A30'L) is signed by. the Executive Director of
+the Grant Award Face Sheet (OCJP A301) is signed by. the Executive Director of.

 OCJP.
 This certification further commits the agency to submit to OCJP a copy of.